 Source: Tim Schlippe (2022)

-For example, if we consider an example from machine translation where a sentence needs to be translated from English to German, the encoder will first encode the English sentence into a feature vector containing all the information about the original sentence.
+For instance, if we consider an example from machine translation where a sentence needs to be translated from English to German, the encoder will first encode the English sentence into a feature vector containing all the information about the original sentence.
 In the next step, the encoder’s output is passed to the decoder, which then translates the information into German.

 Attention Mechanism